-The Title IX Coordinator will give the Hearing Officer(s) a list of the names of all parties, witnesses, and Advisors at least five (5) business days in advance of the hearing.
-Any Hearing Officer who cannot make an objective determination must recuse themselves from the proceedings when notified of the identity of the parties, witnesses, and Advisors in advance of the hearing.
+Any Hearing Officer who cannot make an objective determination based on the identity of any party, witness, or Advisor must recuse themselves from the proceedings when notified of the identity of the parties, witnesses, and Advisors in advance of the hearing.
 If a Hearing Officer is unsure of whether a bias or conflict of interest exists, they must raise the concern to the Title IX Coordinator as soon as possible.